Abialabii/voter-web-app-K8S-Project/Readme.md

-A simple voting webapp that, powered by kubernetes.
-With the pods and services.
-Deployments will come soon.
+A simple voting webapp that is powered by kubernetes.
+With the pods and services and deployments.